NESCent/popgenInfo/README.md

 # Resources for Population Genetics in R

 This site provides resources for conducting population genetic analyses in R using existing packages.
+See [here](SUBMISSIONS.md) for instructions on how to contribute workflow vignettes.

 | Getting Started | Learning |
 |-----------------|----------|